eebio/esm/docs/src/tutorial.md

 Finally, we have the plate reader brand.
 This identifies the format the data will be in.
 Available options are: "spectramax", "biotek", and "tecan".
 Leave it blank for other data types.

+!!! todo "todo"
+    FSC-H is no longer valid syntax.
+Now it needs to be FSC_H

 ![alt text](assets/samples.png)

 ### Step 3.2: The ID Sheet

 Here you can rename any channels.
 On the left, provide the channel name, as specified on the previous sheet.
 On the right, provide the new name for the channel.
-In this example, rather than using "plate_01_a5.600", we would then use "plate_01_a5.od".
+In this example, rather than using "plate\_01\_a5.600", we would then use "plate\_01\_a5.od".

 ![alt text](assets/ids.png)